traitlab/harpia/README.md

 - **KMZ Package**: Complete mission file ready for DJI Pilot 2 app

 ### Touch-Sky Feature
-Periodic altitude gain to regain signal and send recent RTK corrections to the drone:
+Periodically ascends to a higher altitude to re-establish signal and transmit updated RTK corrections to the drone:
 - **Purpose**: Fly to higher altitude periodically to restore connection between controller and drone before losing RTK signal
 - **Configurable**: Set interval (every N waypoints) and altitude (up to 200m above DSM)